andrewmeyerhofer/AD-Deploy/README.md

 </p>
 <p>
 In the dc-1 vm using Jane's account...
-Using the run command I typed gpmc.msc to open group policy management.
+Using the run command I typed gpmc.msc to open group policy management. next
 </p>
 <br />